 Keep enough space between the screen and any walls or objects behind it to avoid contact when the screen is hit.
 This actual distance required will depend on the force of your swing, but in most cases 12-16 inches is recommended.

 Caution: To decrease your risk of bounce back and greatly reduce the chances of getting hit with a golf ball do *not* stand closer than 10-11 feet away from the screen.
 Customers who stand closer will experience bounce back and increase the risk of injury.
 We recommendation standing a minimum 12-15 feet away from the screen for safety.

 4. Use new golf balls

 Golf screens are designed to take an impact from real golf balls just like you would use on an outdoor course.
-Using balls that are free from any scuffs or permanent marker will go a long way in maximizing the life of your screen.
+Using white balls that are free from any scuffs or permanent marker will go a long way in maximizing the life of your screen.
 Used balls can be cleaned prior to indoor use, but any nicks or abrasion on the surface of the ball that come in contact with the screen will accelerate normal wear.
 It’s also a good idea to clean your clubs to avoid any dirt transfer.
 This club and ball cleaner is a popular choice.
 Take care to only use balls in new or like-new condition to preserve your screen for as long as possible.
 Golf balls like these and these are popular choices for an indoor golf simulator.

 5. Take care when cleaning and storing